aikatz/sketch-city/docs/labs/lab2.md

 From this lab, until the competition, we will work with such device to solve the acoustic challenges.

-### Testing the Fast-Fourier-Transform algorithm provided by the Arduino
+### Testing the Fast Fourier Transform algorithm provided by the Arduino

+First of all, let's discuss why the Fast Fourier Transform Algorithm is the right way to solve our issue.
+A fast Fourier transform (FFT) algorithm computes the discrete Fourier transform (DFT) of a sequence, or its inverse (IFFT).
+Fourier analysis converts a signal from its original domain (often time or space) to a representation in the frequency domain and vice versa.
+An FFT rapidly computes such transformations by factorizing the DFT matrix into a product of sparse (mostly zero) factors.
+As a result, it manages to reduce the complexity of computing the DFT from `O(n^2)`, which arises if one simply applies the definition of DFT, to `O(nlogn)`, where n is the data size.

-First of all, we started testing the function generator by hooking it up directly to the oscilloscope and make sure it was working properly.
+Now let's get into the process of using this powerful tool.
+We started testing the function generator by hooking it up directly to the oscilloscope and make sure it was working properly.
 We tested it with a 660Hz frequency, 2.55Vpp amplitude, and 1.25V offset.
 Here is the feedback of the experiment:

 Function Generator         |  Oscilloscope :-------------------------:|:-------------------------: